Access your Library Account by one of the following ways:

 Types of Audio/Visual Equipment Which May Be Borrowed:

-AV equipment is available for use by current UMD faculty, staff, students and student organizations.
-Requests may be made at the Circulation Desk on a first come, first served basis.
+AV equipment is available for use by current UMD faculty, staff, students and student organizations with permission from the organization’s coordinator.
 Valid identification (UMass Pass) is required.
 This service is not available to any Special Borrowers or organizations.
 The types of AV equipment are:

 - Audiocassette recorders